 Cycling in Luxembourg

 The Luxembourg government actively promotes eco-friendly transportation and has created an extensive network of cycle lanes that cover the entire country.
-Bicycle rental stations are available throughout the nation, and in Luxembourg City and Esch-sur-Alzette, there's a self-service bike-sharing system open to the public (Mbox).
-Bicycle parks have been established near stations, allowing private bikes to be parked for connections with public transport for a subscription of 20 euros.
+Bicycle rental stations are available throughout the nation, and in Luxembourg City as well as in the South of the country (Esch-sur-Alzette, Dudelange, Bettembourg, Differdange...) there are self-service bike-sharing systems open to the public.
+Bicycle parks have been established near stations, allowing private bikes to be parked for connections with public transport for a subscription of 20 euros (BikeBox).

 Tramway in Luxembourg City

 The Luxembourg tramway, inaugurated in December 2017, is one of the newest streetcar systems in Europe.
-It connects Luxexpo to the Lycée Bouneweg and serves 17 stations.
+It connects Luxexpo to the Luxembourg Stadium and serves 24 stations.
+In 2025, the tram line is expected to be extended to Findel Airport.
+Other tramway extension projects are planned for the coming years.

 Useful links: